 Dube previously managed the UCLA’s Asia Institute, part of a U.S. Department of Education designated National Resource Center.
 He also headed the Asian studies

 Dube has produced documentary films and consulted on others.
 He headed the team producing the twelve-part Assignment: China documentary series on American media coverage of China since the 1940s.
-He wrote USCI’s popular newsletter for a decade and since 2020 has collaborated on it with multimedia editor Craig Stubing.
+He wrote USCI’s popular newsletter for more than a decade, collaborating on it with multimedia editor Craig Stubing from 2020 to March 2022.
 He is frequently called upon by American and Chinese broadcast and print media to comment on current affairs.

 2011 The State of the Chinese Economy / YouTube version